SyedRizvi786092/campus-wheels/README.md

 ## 🧾 License

 This project is developed for **academic and demonstration purposes**.
-All rights reserved © 2025 Mojiz Hasan.
+All rights reserved © 2025 Mohd Mojiz Hasan.

 ---